passivestar/quickmenu/MANUAL.md

 `d3r` **Randomize Transform.** Similar to `Object->Transform->Randomize Transform`, but also works in edit mode.
 Useful when you want to quickly add disorder to your object without having to separate it into pieces.

-`d3f` **Flatten.** View-dependent operator, scales to 0 on axis parallel to the viewport camera view, snapped to 90 degrees.
+`d3f` **Flatten.** View-dependent operator, scales to 0 on an axis parallel to the viewport camera view, snapped to 90 degrees.
 Optionally removes doubles from the resulting geometry.
 Faster than `s+{axis}+0+enter`.

 `d3x` ***Convex Hull.***

 `d3c` **Connect Selected.** Connects selected isolated geometry islands with an edge.
-Will make a face if more than 2 islands selected.
+Will make a face if more than 2 islands are selected.

 `d3v` ***Vertices Smooth.*** Sometimes this is enough and you don't need subsurf.

 ## Convert/Modify

 `d41` **Curve.** Adds curves to selected edges.
 Optionally can set resolution automatically.
 Optionally can make a separate object.
-Optionally can make a curve with square profile.
+Optionally can make a curve with a square profile.
 Optionally can delete the initial selection.

 `d42` **Skin.** Adds a skin modifier to selected edges, works in object or edit mode.

 `d43` **Mesh.** Convert object(s) to mesh.
 Can be used to quickly apply modifiers.
 Check the redo panel for additional settings for conversion of gpencil objects.

-`d44` **Mirror.** Adds a mirror modifier to the bottom of modifier stack.
+`d44` **Mirror.** Adds a mirror modifier to the bottom of the modifier stack.
 Bisects the mesh.
 View-dependent.
 Uses camera angle to determine mirror axis.
-Mirrors left to right (so if you need to mirror on Z axis you'll need to set it manually in the redo panel).
-If active object already has mirror, applies existing mirror instead of adding a new one.
+Mirrors left to right (so if you need to mirror on the Z axis you'll need to set it manually in the redo panel).
+If the active object already has a mirror, applies the existing mirror instead of adding a new one.
 So `d44` can be used to quickly toggle mirror modifier.

-`d45` **Subsurf.** Adds a multires modifier to the bottom of modifier stack if in sculpt mode.
+`d45` **Subsurf.** Adds a multires modifier to the bottom of the modifier stack if in sculpt mode.
 Adds subsurf otherwise.
 If the modifier already exists, changes its settings.
-Check redo panel for settings.
+Check the redo panel for settings.

-`d4q` **Bevel.** Adds a bevel modifier to the bottom of modifier stack.
+`d4q` **Bevel.** Adds a bevel modifier to the bottom of the modifier stack.
 If the modifier already exists, changes its settings.

-`d4w` **Solidify.** Adds a solidify modifier to the bottom of modifier stack.
+`d4w` **Solidify.** Adds a solidify modifier to the bottom of the modifier stack.
 If the modifier already exists, changes its settings.

-`d4e` **Triangulate.** Adds a triangulate modifier to the bottom of modifier stack.
+`d4e` **Triangulate.** Adds a triangulate modifier to the bottom of the modifier stack.
 If the modifier already exists, changes its settings.

 `d4a` **Array.** Adds an array modifier.
 View-dependent, uses camera angle to determine offset vector.